-&lt;sup>37 FYI: Special assessment anticipation notes issued per Ohio Rev. Code § 133.17 are collateralized by a pledge of special assessments, and as general obligations.
+&lt;sup>38 FYI: Special assessment anticipation notes issued per Ohio Rev. Code § 133.17 are collateralized by a pledge of special assessments, and as general obligations.
 However, notes issued per Ohio Rev. Code § 133.13, anticipating special assessments collected in one installment are collateralized only by the assessments and are not general obligations.

-&lt;sup>38 Unless the grant regulations prohibit debt payments.
-For example, Circular A 87 (now codified in 2 CFR 225) would generally permit using Federal grants to pay debt related to assets used in Federal programs, per Attachment B, item 23b.
-On December 26, 2013, OMB issued the final OMB Super Circular, implementing changes to uniform administration requirements, cost principles, and audit requirements for federal awards.
+&lt;sup>39 Unless the grant regulations prohibit debt payments.
+For example, 2 C.F.R.
+225 would generally permit using Federal grants to pay debt related to assets used in Federal programs, per Attachment B, item 23b.
+OMB issued the Uniform Guidance, implementing changes to the cost principles for new awards (and certain funding increments) signed by the federal agency on or after December 26, 2014, however, this provision (2 C.F.R.
+200.449(a)) is the same.